 \subsection{Dataset}

 We evaluate the effectiveness of THOR on a diverse set of representative and challenging benchmarks for both mathematical reasoning and code generation.
 For mathematical reasoning, our evaluation covers the high school-level MATH 500 \citep{hendrycks2021measuring}, as well as competition-level benchmarks including AMC 2023, AIME 2024, AIME 2025, MinervaMath \citep{lewkowycz2022solving}, and OlympiadBench \citep{he2024olympiadbench}.
-These benchmarks span geometry, algebra, and number theory, providing a comprehensive evaluation of LLMs’ mathematical reasoning.
-To assess answer correctness, we use Qwen3-32B to compare model predictions with ground truth.
-For code generation, we adopt EvalPlus \citep{liu2023your} on $\text{HumanEval}^\text{+}$ and $\text{MBPP}^\text{+}$ to assess basic programming skills, and $\text{LiveCodeBench}^{\text{v6}}$ \citep{jainlivecodebench} for competition-level programming tasks.
+These benchmarks span geometry, algebra, and number theory.
+To evaluate answer correctness, we adopt the LLM-as-Judge approach, using Qwen3-32B as the judge model to compare model predictions against the ground truth.
+For code generation, we adopt EvalPlus \citep{liu2023your} on $\text{HumanEval}^\text{+}$ and $\text{MBPP}^\text{+}$ to assess basic programming skills, and $\text{LiveCodeBench}^{\text{v6}}$ \citep{jain2024livecodebench} for competition-level programming tasks.